CPAC to Discuss Egypt’s Request for Import Restrictions, Review of Nicaragua MoU

 April 16, 2014

-Also during the closed portion of the meeting, CPAC will conduct an interim review of the Memorandum of Understanding Between the Government of the United States of America and the Government of the Republic of Nicaragua Concerning the Imposition of Import Restrictions on Archaeological Material from the Pre-Hispanic Cultures of the Republic of Nicaragua.
+Also during the closed portion of the meeting, CPAC conducted an interim review of the Memorandum of Understanding Between the Government of the United States of America and the Government of the Republic of Nicaragua Concerning the Imposition of Import Restrictions on Archaeological Material from the Pre-Hispanic Cultures of the Republic of Nicaragua.
 Public comments will be invited at a time in the future should this bilateral agreement be proposed for extension.

 What is a MoU?